-These prosthetic constructions are sophisticated and are aimed for patients with amputations of Syme, Chopart or Lisfranc type, as well as peripheral middle-metatarsus or metatarsus-phalangeal amputations.
+These prosthetic constructions are sophisticated and are aimed for patients with amputations of Syme, Chopart or Lisfranc, as well as peripheral middle-metatarsus or metatarsus-phalangeal amputations.

-As in all lower limb prostheses, the basic parameters are the characteristics of the abutment, the socket design and their functional inter-relationship.
-The abutment should have a smoothly shaped figure and high resistance to loads.
-The abutment socket should be properly and firmly applied, in order to withstand the pressures of the transverse strophic loading at the beginning and the end of the walking cycle.
+As in all lower limb prostheses, the basic parameters are the characteristics of the stump, the socket design and their functional inter-relationship.
+The stump should have a smoothly designed shape and high resistance to loads.
+The socket should be applied properly and firmly, in order to withstand the pressures of the transverse strophic loading at the beginning and at the end of the gait cycle.

 Metatarsus-phalangeal and middle-metatarsus amputations

 This type of amputation mainly affects diabetic patients.The aim of surgery is the cross section of the bone or the disarticulation of the phalange, at such a height, which provides the soft tissues the space to cover the bone without tension In amputation of these types, the functionality losses can be considered negligible and are approached by building a simple orthotic sole.

 The orthotic construction has as a target to: